Tutored by Liz Berry MW

 Wines were not tasted blind, and had been decanted just before the

 tasting (within 30 minutes).
-For interest's sake, I've included Robert
+For interest's sake, I've included

-where they diverge from his, pointing out that (1) there's going to be
+ratings as accurate where they diverge from his, pointing out that

-considerable bottle variation in wines this old, especially if he
+(1) there's going to be considerable bottle variation in wines

-tasted examples that have been shipped to the USA and hawked around
+this old, especially if he tasted examples that have been shipped

-the auction houses there, and (2) that with older wines, individual
+that with older wines, individual preferences and palate

-preferences and palate variations are going to be accentuated.
-To a
+variations are going to be accentuated.
+To a palate used to lush

-palate used to lush Aussie Shiraz and opulent Californian Cabernet,
+Aussie Shiraz and opulent Californian Cabernet, old claret can

-old claret can seem a trifle austere.
+seem a trifle austere.

 I was impressed by these wines.
 Of course, it's hard to be

-completely objective when faced with a line-up of names like this, but
+completely objective when faced with a line-up of names like this,

-decline; although some of the others may be a little past their peak,
+was in serious decline; although some of the others may be a

-they are still drinking very well.
-My favourite?
-Well I won't plump
+little past their peak, they are still drinking very well.
+My

-sensational Haut Brion and Cheval Blanc.
-These are both more typically
+Cheval Blanc.
+These are both more typically claret-like, and have

-claret-like, and have evolved into wonderfully complex, fully mature
+evolved into wonderfully complex, fully mature wines.

 1971 Château Léoville Lascases, St Julien